ZIP Code 80229 in Denver, CO

 Education, Health & Community

-In 2023, 19.80% of adults (25+) have a bachelor's degree or higher, which is markedly below the state rate (44.70%).
-High school or higher is 79.20%, which is markedly below the state rate (92.80%).
-The uninsured rate is 16.30%, which is markedly above the state rate (7.70%).
-The share of people in poverty is 6.70%, which is modestly below the national rate (8.70%), down 6.50 percentage points since 2011 and below its 2019 pre-pandemic level by 5.30 percentage points.
+In 2024, 20.80% of adults (25+) have a bachelor's degree or higher, which is far lower than the national rate (35.00%).
+High school or higher is 79.20%, which is far lower than the national rate (89.40%).
+The uninsured rate is 17.30%, which is far higher than the national rate (8.60%).
+The share of people in poverty is 9.10%, which is comparable to the national rate (8.70%), down 6.50 percentage points since 2011 and below its 2019 pre-pandemic level by 5.30 percentage points.
 This points to a pronounced improvement in local conditions - rising incomes, firmer consumer demand, and a stronger tax base.
-Among residents ages 3+, the largest enrollment group is elementary (49.17%).
-College enrollment is 20.99%, which is markedly below the state rate (27.40%), indicating the community may be more oriented toward vocational/trade or direct-to-workforce opportunities.
+Among residents ages 3+, the largest enrollment group is elementary (47.64%).
+College enrollment is 23.30%, which is comparable to the national rate (26.70%), meaning the community mirrors broader higher-education participation.

 Explore More:Educational AttainmentHealth InsurancePoverty Over TimeSchool Enrollment